smf-steve/mips_cli/README.md

 ## MIPS Language Deviations
-   1. Only the main processor is executed.
-That is to say:
+   1. Co-processors:
       - floating point operations are not support
       - exception and trap handling is not supported

-   1. Directives
+   1. Syntax Checking:
-      - the .text and .data directives are mute
-        - i.e., the supported data-directives may appear anywhere
-      - only a subset of directives are supported.
-These include : byte, half, word, align, ...
-      - NOTE, we anticipate the tool will be fronted by a parser

-   1. Literal Values can be provided via based numbers, e.g., "2#1 0100 0001 0010"
-      - see below
       1. There is limited syntax checking, it is presumed that
          - Spaces are provided between tokens, and proper shell quoting is provided
          - Commas placed legally are also supported
+         - NOTE, we anticipate the tool will be fronted by a parser

+      1. Literal Values can be provided via based numbers, e.g., "2#1 0100 0001 0010"

       1. Load and Store instructions have an alternative syntax, e.g., `lw $t1, 4($t2)` must be entered as:
          ```
          lw $t1, $t2, 4
          ```

+   1. Data Directives:
+      - the .text and .data directives are moot
+        - i.e., the supported data-directives may appear anywhere
+      - all the data directives are support except .float and .double

+   1. Blah Directories:

+   1. Macros:
+      1. Pseudo instructions are supported as a special form of a macro directive
-   1. Commands that more than one syntactic form
+      1. Commands that more than one syntactic form are not support
          1. div :  div $t1, $t2  (native)
          1. div :  div $t1, $t2, $t3 (pseudo)
             * i.e. pseudo instructions that introduce ambiguity are not support.

-   1. Limited set of pseudo instructions are provided
-   1. Macro ares are not supported

 ## Usage Example